 Not long after, tourism minister Khamis Kagasheki, who made waves by handing the president a secret list of senior politicians involved in poaching, was sacked along with three other ministers blamed for the botched operation.
 The list was quietly buried.

-The revelations by The Telegraph and others, suggests a situation wherein Kikwete has caved to the will of the wildlife gangs, under political and monetary pressures.
+The revelations by The Telegraph and others, suggest a situation wherein Kikwete has caved to the will of the wildlife gangs, under political and monetary pressures.
 Some insiders say they see little chance the elephant bloodbath will cease until a new president is elected, leaving those on the ground fighting for the animals with a sinking feeling — a feeling that drops lower and lower like the corresponding number of elephants still left alive and running for their lives.

 Only a few short years back, poaching was a primitive practice in these parts, and was easier to combat, but in recent years, an insatiable Chinese lust for ivory has driven this dastardly black market business to new levels of sophistication.

-In February of 2015, China did impose a one year ban on all ivory imports amidst a firestorm of criticism alleging the communist country is responsible for Africa’s bloody elephant debacle — but why only one year?
+In February of 2015, China did impose a one year ban on all ivory imports amidst a firestorm of criticism alleging the communist country is responsible for Africa’s bloody elephant debacle.
+But why only one year?
 The short moratorium has activists and conservationists alike, upset with the message China is sending.
 Most advocacy groups call for an all-out and indefinite ban on ivory trading — a commodity upending ecosystems and wreaking utter devastation, for nothing more than luxurious, vain, material fetishes.

 Back in 1976 a count was performed on Tanzania’s massive elephant population by renowned expert Iain Douglas-Hamilton.
 At that time, it was the largest population of pachyderms on the entire planet measuring an in credible 316,000 animals.
 “For someone who counts elephants, it was like Everest for a mountaineer,” Hamilton told The Telegraph.
 “It was incredible.
 An unblemished wilderness teeming with elephants,” the celebrated zoologist continued.
 Today, that number is closer to 43,000, demonstrating the true extent of the damage over the decades.